-For this example, secure implementation implies that since the final result (Figure 1(d)) shows \triangle swapping three points, knowing the final result both parties could conclude that swapping one point is okay.
-While they have learned something new at this point, nothing is learned from this protocol that \bigcirc and \triangle would not learn from giving all of their data to an honest broker (proved later).
+For this example, secure implementation implies that as the final result (Figure 1(d)) shows $\triangle$ swapping three points, knowing the final result, both parties could conclude that swapping one point is okay.
+Although they have learned something new at this point, $\bigcirc$ and $\triangle$ learned nothing from this protocol that they would not have learned from giving all of their data to an honest broker (proved later).
 This is accomplished without the need for an honest broker.
-For example, from what \triangle sees during the execution of the protocol (the shaded boxes only), \triangle knows that \bigcirc has fewer than four points to the right of position 9, and at least three to the right of position four.
-But these would be obvious even with an honest broker: \triangle learns of the \bigcirc s at 11, 13, and 15 from the swap, and knows that there cannot be another
+For example, from what $\triangle$ sees during the execution of the protocol (the shaded boxes only), $\triangle$ knows that ○ has fewer than four points to the right of position 9, and at least three to the right of position 4.
+But these would be obvious even with an honest broker: $\triangle$ learns of the $\bigcirc$ s at 11, 13, and 15 from the swap, and knows that there cannot be another $\bigcirc$ to the right of 9 or it would have been swapped as well.
+Thus, the algorithm ensures that sharing of beneficial information is identified by $\bigcirc$ and $\triangle$ with no other information being revealed in the process.